beakerbrowser/dathttpd/README.md

 ## Getting started

-### Upload your website to a Dat archive
+### Start hosting your website with Dat

 You can use the [Dat CLI](https://www.npmjs.com/package/dat) or the [Beaker Browser](https://github.com/beakerbrowser/beaker).

-After uploading your site to a Dat archive, identify the archive's public key.
+After uploading your site to a Dat archive, identify the archive's URL.
 You'll need this for your dathttpd config.

 ### Update your DNS records